jglatts/CTF-Element-Cutter/README.md

-# Check out the Visual Basic GUI
+# Check out ***Windows-CUT-GUI***
+Updated verison of the GUI using visual basic and studio.
+Main purpose is sending serial data to conrtoller.